Phone-GWP-group

 3 PVC Symbol

-Polyvinyl chloride is used for manufacturing window frames and doors, but is also used for wire insulation, flooring and footwear.
+Polyvinyl chloride is used to manufacture window frames and doors, as well as for wire insulation, flooring, and footwear.
 It is not recyclable.

 4: LDPE